The Six Main Points of Cultural PTSD Theory in Outline

-4) We have, at the cultural level, formed assumptions, beliefs and attitudes that very closely resemble common maladaptive responses that individuals have to trauma.
+3) We have, at the cultural level, formed assumptions, beliefs and attitudes that very closely resemble common maladaptive responses that individuals have to trauma.

 In short, we have something that could be called Cultural PTSD-and for the most part, it is completely unrecognized as such.

-It can be difficult to treat, but it’s treatable.
+PTSD can be difficult to treat, but it’s treatable.
 Cultural PTSD is a variation on the general theme of PTSD.
 Some tools to help us are already available.

 To successfully address our problems at the policy level in the 21st century and beyond, we need to start recognizing how trauma based responses are currently embedded in the problems and in how we perceive them.
 We need to think in terms of trauma informed care in all affected spheres.
 And finally, we need create policies that are not based in unconscious trauma based responses (e.g.: relying on military solutions to social problems).